How Important is Eye Contact in Training Your Dog?

 What’s the Difference

-In natural engagement you teach your dog that they have a responsibility to stay with you.
+In natural engagement you teach your dog that they have a responsibility to stay with you (and it’s actually done without food, toys, leashes or corrections if you want to know more about this training check out our Dog Geek Vault).
 This helps you to get a better recall while you’re out and about on a nature walk.
 It doesn’t stop your dog from sniffing and running around and even hunting (unless it’s something you’ve taught).
 But it does teach your dog that it’s important to keep an eye on you.
 In natural engagement you’re teaching your dog to have their mind on you.
 They’re doing this because of the safety and security of being in your pack.

 In artificial engagement it’s all about teaching focus.
 And unwavering focus is even better.
 Your dog can’t sniff and explore and run around, because it’s incompatible with focusing on you.
 This type of engagement is all about the dog’s attention being on you.
 It’s all about your dog’s focus being on you.
-The dog is working for the food or toys or play.
+The dog is working for the food or toys or play and corrections is sometimes layered over this style of engagement.
 This has nothing to do with you.
 Only what you can provide the dog.

 Want to Know More?